n8n Over Zapier, Make: The Control Trade

 n8n’s model,open source, self-hostable, auditable,fits technical teams that operate under real constraints: GDPR, SOC 2, ISO 27001.
 You don’t just want automation.
 You want to know how it works.
 You want to patch it.
 You want to test it with real data before it hits production.

-The vendor pattern this echoes most directly is the cloud CRM wars of 2010.
+This echoes the cloud CRM wars of 2010.
 Salesforce sold speed.
 Oracle sold control.
 Mid-market firms with complex compliance needs went hybrid.
 They still do.

 AI automation is following the same arc.